uhop/deep6/README.md

   * Use it in Node or browsers without transpiling.
   * Natively supports `Map`, `Set`, typed arrays.
   * Natively supports symbols and property descriptors.
-  * Provides CommonJS modules for convenience.
+  * Presented as ES6 modules, yet provides CommonJS modules for convenience.
+* Efficient non-recursive algorithms.
+  * ~500 tests to ensure correctness.
+  * Support for circular dependencies.
+  * Support for "loose" comparisons.
 * Unification.
   * Identifying and capturing object fragments.
-* Efficient non-recursive algorithms.
-  * ~500 tests to ensure correctness.

 ## Intro